rust-lang/rustc-perf/docs/glossary.md

 ## Analysis

 * **test result delta**: the difference between two test results for the same metric and test case.
 * **significance threshold**: the threshold at which a test result delta is considered "significant" (i.e., a real change in performance and not just noise).
-This is calculated using some statistical measure (see the code for how this is currently being done).
+This is calculated using [the upper IQR fence](https://www.statisticshowto.com/upper-and-lower-fences/#:~:text=Upper%20and%20lower%20fences%20cordon,%E2%80%93%20(1.5%20*%20IQR)) as seen [here](https://github.com/rust-lang/rustc-perf/blob/8ba845644b4cfcffd96b909898d7225931b55557/site/src/comparison.rs#L935-L941).
 * **significant test result delta**: a test result delta above the significance threshold.
+Significant test result deltas can be thought of as "statistically significant".
 * **dodgy test case**: a test case for which the significance threshold is significantly large indicating a high amount of variability in the test and thus making it necessary to be somewhat skeptical of any results too close to the significance threshold.
 * **relevant test result delta**: a synonym for *significant test result delta* in situations where the term "significant" might be ambiguous and readers may potentially interpret *significant* as "large" or "statistically significant".
 For example, in try run results, we use the term relevant instead of significant.